stargatedaw/stargate/src/linux/rpi4.md

 for rpi4 because:

 - Much smoother graphics, even when running a desktop like KDE.
-Not sure why that is, probably newer, better GPU drivers
+Not sure why that is, probably newer, better GPU drivers and saner graphic effects config
 - PyQt6 is available, which is much better than PyQt5 for running Stargate DAW.
   Qt6 also has much better support for various alternative platforms like ARM.
 - It seems to be the most stable, polished and reliable distro for the rpi4,